Said Sharbini

-Said Sharbini is an American politician who served as a member of the Colorado House of Representatives from January 9, 2023, until his resignation on December 31, 2023.
-He represented Colorado's 31st House district.
+Said Sharbini is an American attorney and politician who served as a member of the Colorado House of Representatives for the 31st district.
+A Democrat, he took office in January 2023 and resigned effective December 31, 2023.

 Colorado House of Representatives

 He was elected on November 8, 2022, in the 2022 Colorado House of Representatives election against Republican opponent Heidi Pitchforth.
 He assumed office on January 9, 2023.